many-things/cw-hyperlane/example/README.md

-# Deploy Guide with Osmosis Testnet
+# Deploying Hyperlane with Osmosis Testnet

 > This guide will help you to setup Hyperlane betweeen Osmosis Testnet and Ethereum Sepolia Testnet.